Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Task Prompt Vectors

-The task vector representation in the weight space of the model has the same properties as standard vectors, therefore it is possible to include them in arithmetic expressions like addition, negation, or combinations via the addition of two or more vectors together:
+As a method of adapting model weights without training, task vectors \cite{ilharco2022editing} were proposed.
+A task vector is defined as the element-wise difference between the pre-trained weights and the weights after fine-tuning a complete model.
+Task vectors can then be applied to any model weights $\theta$ of the same dimensionality (architecture) by element-wise addition.
+The representation of task vectors in the weight space of the model has the same properties as standard vectors.
+Therefore, it is possible to include them in arithmetic expressions like addition, negation, or combinations via the addition of two or more vectors.
+We build on findings from \cite{ilharco2022editing} and \cite{lester-etal-2021-power} in the following sections.